 This prevents air being compressed behind the dome, reducing distortion, improving dynamics and lowering unwanted mechanical resonances.

-Monitor Audio has long been known for turning out classy boxes with neat edges and smart cosmetics and with the Bronze 2s, the company has excelled again.
-There’s a quality of finish that few rivals can match, apart from Q Acoustics, maybe.
+Monitor Audio has long been known for turning out classy boxes with neat edges and smart cosmetics and, with the Bronze 2s, the company has excelled again.
+There’s a quality of finish that few rivals can match.

 Available in four neat, vinyl wrap finishes: Black Oak, Walnut, Rosemah and White Ash, the Bronze 2s have a relatively large enclosure, standing 35cm high, and made of 18mm MDF all round.